apache/incubator-kie-kogito-examples/process-quarkus-example/README.md

 Kogito will use the following Kafka topics to listen for cloud events:

-* `kogito-processinstances-events` - used to emit events by kogito that can be consumed by data index service and other services
+* `kogito-processinstances-events` - used to emit events by Kogito that can be consumed by data index service and other services
-* `kogito-usertaskinstances-events` -used to emit events by kogito that can be consumed by data index service
+* `kogito-usertaskinstances-events` - used to emit events by Kogito that can be consumed by data index service and other services

 Once Kafka is up and running you can build this project with `-Pevents` to enable additional processing during the build.
 This extra profile in maven configuration adds additional dependencies needed to work with Cloud Events.